rqlite/rqlite.io/content/en/docs/Guides/extensions/_index.md

 ```

 ## Loading your own extensions
 You can also load your own extensions into an rqlite node.
+This is necessary if the Docker image doesn't come preloaded with the extension you want, or you are not running rqlite using Docker.

 Loading an extension is a two-step process:
 - Compile the extension source code so it is available as a shared library or [DLL](https://en.wikipedia.org/wiki/Dynamic-link_library).
 Often you can download an extension already in compiled form, suitable for your Operating System.
 - Supply the compiled extension to rqlite at launch time via the `rqlited` command-line flag `-extensions-path`.